-When using oil in an air fryer, it is important to consider the type of oil you are using.
-We have a full article on the subject, but here’s the highlights!
+When using oil in an air fryer, it is important to consider the type of oil you are using, don’t just start spraying your favorite vegetable oil right away!!
+We have a full article on the subject, but here are the highlights!

 As you can read more about in THIS article on the site, air fryers can suffer from the problem of billowing white smoke.
 This can be made worse by using the wrong oil or applying it in the wrong way.